-Upselling and cross-selling can be key to increasing your average order value, but moderation and organization are paramount.
-Going overboard with related products and banners on your product pages can feel overly aggressive and spammy, cause decision paralysis, and distract shoppers from actually completing their intended orders.
+Upselling and cross-selling can be key to increase your average order value, but moderation, and organization, is paramount.
+Going overboard with related products and banners can feel overly-aggressive and spammy, cause analysis paralysis, and distract the shopper from actually completing their intended order.

 Connecting the additional products to what a customer is currently looking at can make all the difference, and make your original product even more enticing.
 3sixteen recommends complementary pieces to encourage shoppers to consider purchasing a complete outfit.

-To boost your conversion rate while keeping buyers focused on the product they’re already viewing, display a modest amount of additional products, without overcrowding the space that you have.
-Slyde, a store that sells bodysurfing handboards, only features its most relevant product add-ons, and right next to an offer of free shipping and promise of stress-free returns, which is a nice touch.
+To keep buyers focused on the product they’re already viewing, display a healthy amount of additional products, without overcrowding the space that you have.
+Slyde, a store that sells bodysurfing handboards, only features their most relevant product add-ons, and right next to their offer of free shipping and promise of stress-free returns, which is a nice touch.

 9. Don’t leave your shelves completely empty

 A sold-out item doesn’t mean you have to lose a customer for good.
-When one of your products is temporarily out of stock, you can avoid losing future sales by giving shoppers the option to leave their contact information to be notified when the product is available again.
+When one of your products is temporarily out of stock, you can avoid potential future sales slipping away by giving shoppers the option to leave their contact information in order to be notified when the product is available again.

 Greats, a footwear company from Brooklyn, often has limited edition sneakers available in special prints or made in collaboration with other designers.
 When a certain size isn’t available, customers are prompted to “skip the line” and get a notification when their size is back in stock.

-Your Shopify theme may already have this functionality built in, but if not, you can check out apps like Back in Stock.
+Your Shopify theme may already have this functionality built in, but if it’s not, you can check out apps like Back in Stock and Now Back in Stock.
 You can also look at other ways to capture leads on sold-out product pages, like a customized landing page or offering pre-orders.